ParasolJS/pyparasol/README.md

 -	Read displayWebpage() and startLocalServer() for information about port parameter.

 # Acknowledgements
-PyParasol and Parasol were created the by the Kasprzyk Research Group at the University Of Colorado Boulder
+PyParasol and Parasol were created by the Kasprzyk Research Group at the University of Colorado Boulder